-We believe that having high quality teachers drives excellent student outcomes.
-As a result, teacher professional development as a critical component to the success of our program.
-As a team, we determine the most high-priority PD topics for the year with a consistent focus on literacy, problem solving, and teaching the whole child.
+We believe that having the best teachers creates the best student outcomes.
+As a result, we view teacher professional development ("PD") as a critical component to the success of our program.
+As a staff, we determine the most high-priority PD topics for the year with a consistent focus on literacy, problem solving, and teaching the whole child.
 No matter what the year or focus, we always emphasize that our teachers are experts, celebrating the strengths we have on campus.
 Our approach to professional development is two-pronged: for teachers who are already experts in the classroom, we ask that they become further experts in our target areas for the year.
 For teachers who need individualized development, we rely on their personal evaluations to determine which PD experiences will benefit them and their students the most.
-Advanced teachers attend PD in topics such as implementing Project-Based Learning and Design Thinking.
+Advanced teachers attend PD in topics.
 When they return, they disseminate best practices to reach the greatest number of students.